alexjvr1/VelocityUCL/KaitlynNotes/README.md

      - *export PATH=/share/apps/genomics/angsd-0.935/bin:$PATH*
      - *export LD_LIBRARY_PATH=/share/apps/genomics/angsd-0.935/lib:$LD_LIBRARY_PATH*
 - Created new directory in 02a_mapped_modern_exp containing four test bam files to run ANSGD on
-- created a file called MODCTEST.poplist containing a list of the test bam files to run through ANGSD
+- created files called MODCTEST.poplist and MODETEST.poplist containing a list of the test bam files to run through ANGSD
+     - *ls /SAN/ugi/LepGenomics/C3_Aricia_agestis/02a_mapped_modern_exp/TEST/*bam* >> MODETEST.poplist*
 - used *samtools index [filename]* on the samples I moved into new file
+- successfully ran **03a_estimateSAF** for both MODC and MODE populations
+- unfolded SAF used to produce folded 2D SFS:
+     - generates the folded SFS for each population pair per chromosome
--
+     - [INSERT CODE HERE]
+- Request installation of ANGSD program RealSFS